 Ally is a communications specialist with expertise across planning communications, political advocacy, stakeholder and community engagement, and media relations.

 Ally’s expertise covers the infrastructure, energy and development sectors where he provides strategic communications advice and support to a range of clients across the UK – including Highways England, the Department for Transport, and a range of clients in the interconnector sector.
 Ally also has significant experience in strategic land and property, where he has successfully led communications on projects for a large number of clients across the South of England.

 Ally sits on BECG’s Main Board and was a member of the Advisory Board at his previous agency, specialising in political and stakeholder engagement.
 Prior to his work in communications consultancy, Ally worked at the Westminster HQ of a major political party and at constituency level.

-A political strategist with more than twenty years’ experience in public affairs and communications advocacy, Alex leads our Government Relations practice Cavendish Advocacy.
-Alex provides clients with senior counsel to ensure policy supports their corporate aims, be that policy change or raising their profile on key issues.
+A political strategist with more than thirty years’ experience in public affairs and communications advocacy.
+Alex develops growth of government relations in built environment across the group as well as sitting on the Board of our government relations practice Cavendish Advocacy.
+He provides clients with senior counsel to ensure policy supports their corporate aims, be that policy change or raising their profile on key issues.